 In the very popular Tool Time series (pats self on back), I call out the nine parts of the “RPM” approach to avoid being a “tool” most of the time.
 Here is a self-survey to assess your potential toolness.
-Answer Yes or No to each statement below. honestly and quickly.
+Answer YES or NO to each statement below based on if it rings true for you. honestly and quickly.
 Score yourself at the bottom.
 If your results are surprising or disappointing, revisit Tool Time Part 1, Part 2, and Part 3 ongoing as needed for a refresher.

 Tool IQ STATEMENTS: